 Q10 - How can I capture natural images of my children?

 That's the million dollar question!
 I love lifestyle and documentary photography, where there is no posing, and I find that is the best way to capture images of children - just letting them be who they are.
 Try to interact with your children as much as possible too: I know that's hard when you are fiddling about with settings, but eventually that will become second nature to you, and you will then find that you become more attuned to capturing those moments since you are not so focused on your settings.
 Here is a guide to capturing lifestyle images of your own children, and also some 8 Tips and Tricks for Photographing Children

-If you want a FREE course that will get you started with some tutorials for getting better images, then sign up for my 7 day Beginners Bootcamp, where you get an actionable lesson delivered straight to your inbox every day for a week!
+Remember, if you want a FREE course that will get you started with seven tutorials for getting better images (and in MUCH more depth than I can cover here) then sign up for my 7 day Beginners Bootcamp, where you get an actionable lesson delivered straight to your inbox every day for a week!
 You can learn more about the Beginners Bootcamp here.